acm-uiuc/til/_til/vim/marks-across-vim-sessions.md

+---
-# Marks Across Vim Sessions
+title: Marks Across Vim Sessions

+category: vim
+---
 Any mark set with a capital letter (that is, `A-Z`) is called a *file mark*.
 File marks can be used to move from file to file.
 File marks will also be written to the Vim Info file (`~/.viminfo`) which means that if you close